neoforged/Documentation/docs/blocks/states.md

 - `Block.UPDATE_NEIGHBORS` sends an update to the neighboring blocks.
 More specifically, it calls `Block#neighborChanged`, which calls a number of methods, most of which are redstone-related in some way.
 - `Block.UPDATE_CLIENTS` syncs the block update to the client.
-- `Block.UPDATE_INVISIBLE` explicitly does not update.
+- `Block.UPDATE_INVISIBLE` explicitly does not update on the client.
 This also overrules `Block.UPDATE_CLIENTS`, causing the update to not be synced.
+The block is always updated on the server.
-- `Block.UPDATE_IMMEDIATE` forces the update immediately, instead of on the next tick.
+- `Block.UPDATE_IMMEDIATE` forces a re-render on the main thread.
 - `Block.UPDATE_KNOWN_SHAPE` stops neighbor update recursion.
 - `Block.UPDATE_SUPPRESS_DROPS` disables block drops for the old block at that position.
 - `Block.UPDATE_MOVE_BY_PISTON` is only used by piston code to signalize that the block was moved by a piston.
+This is mainly responsible for delaying light engine updates.
 - `Block.UPDATE_ALL` is an alias for `Block.UPDATE_NEIGHBORS | Block.UPDATE_CLIENTS`.
 - `Block.UPDATE_ALL_IMMEDIATE` is an alias for `Block.UPDATE_NEIGHBORS | Block.UPDATE_CLIENTS | Block.UPDATE_IMMEDIATE`.
 - `Block.NONE` is an alias for `Block.UPDATE_INVISIBLE`.